 For years, all the art that I did was pencil drawings.
 A pencil is convenient, quick, travels well, and a wonderful creative tool.
 I always have one or two hanging about in my purse: automatic pencils, started in grade school.

 I started out drawing with just a pencil, usually one of those big fat kindergarten pencils.
 I love the feel of one of those big pencils in my big hand and the soft dark markings they make.
 I still have some in my store of implements.
 I also especially like the Faber-Castell Jumbo pencils.
 I have several of every softness from 2B to 8B.
 When I started doing the large complicated pencil drawings though, I switched to .5mm soft lead automatic pencils

 In grade school I was frequently asked to draw the illustration for whatever project we students were working on.
 First draft was always in pencil.
 A discipline I developed was starting at the upper left hand corner and drawing down to the right, not going back to rework, as the supersoft leads had a tendency to smear.
-This piece, “Hawaiian Shirt”, is one of a series done like that.
+The piece, “Hawaiian Shirt”, is one of a series done like that.